 Introduction to Gamification in Corporate Training

-Gamification in corporate training implies the introduction of games into corporate training.
+Gamification in corporate training implies the introduction of games into corporate elearning solutions.
 These games, of course, are meant to fulfill different purposes including:

 Gamification in corporate training has also proven to yield better task completion rates and increased chances of practical usage and application of learning at work if executed correctly.
 As with all other techniques, the effect can be the exact opposite if the execution of this idea is not well planned.